stephenchung27/interviews/README.md

 In the end, it's not about how many problems you do.
 It's about how effectively you studied and what you did to maximize your chance of passing.
 That means doing as many problems as you can and deeply understanding the solutions to each one.
 Your mileage may vary.

 [Back to Top](#table-of-contents)

 ---

+## Miscellaneous Tips

+- **Do your due diligence and research your company.**
+- Participate in Alvin's Fight Club that occurs every Sunday.
+- Schedule mock behavioral/technical interviews with your career coach.
+They are extremely effective.
+- Improve your typing speed/accuracy.
+Most coding challenges are timed and typing speed/accuracy is crucial.
+Additionally many Big N companies now allow you to use a laptop instead of a whiteboard during interviews.
+- Carry your textbook around and read it during train rides.

+---